-Early in our design process Robin searched for a fixture that could bridge that gap and came up empty handed.
-Some things could work, but were to ugly to consider.
+Early in our design process, Robin searched for a fixture that could bridge that gap and came up empty handed.
+Some things could work but were too ugly to consider.

 The next step was to add the crown moulding to the top.
 This is not for the faint-of-heart and I have had a tutorial from a cabinet maker friend on doing outside mitres.
 If you do not have such a friend or family member, eHow has a few decent video tutorials.
 But, in all honesty, the hardest part is not the measuring and cutting, it is holding everything in place long enough to get some nails and screws into it.

 Meet my two best friends in Mitering: Glue and Poly-Filla.